metamath/lamp-guide/docs/11/index.md

 We now see an error after label 1, saying
 "*The label 'imim2i' doesn't refer to any assertion.*"

-The problem is that its justification still says `syl.2 : imim2i` which means that our claimed justification for step 1 was to use assertion `imim2i` with `syl.2` as its hypothesis.
+The problem is that the justification of step 1 still says `syl.2 : imim2i` - this means that our claimed justification for step 1 was to use assertion `imim2i` with `syl.2` as its hypothesis.
-In our modified context we can't use `imim2i`, in fact, we can't use any assertion after `ax-3`.
+In our modified context we can't use `imim2i`, in fact, we can't use any assertion after `ax-3`, including `imim2i`.

 Let's eliminate this justification: